astrohart/xyLOGIX.Interop.GitRepos/README.md

 Using this wrapper library is literally that easy.

-**NOTE** When creating a new `RepositoryConfiguration` object, do not set the `IsActive` property by hand.
-Call `Team.SetRepositoryConfigurationActive` on it instead.
-It should be noted that the `AddRepositoryConfiguration` method sets the configuration passed to it as active by default.
+**NOTE** When creating a new `GitRepositoryConfiguration` object, do not set the `IsActive` property by hand.
+Call `Team.SetGitRepositoryConfigurationActive` on it instead.
+It should be noted that the `AddGitRepositoryConfiguration` method sets the configuration passed to it as active by default.
 Only one configuration can be marked as active at a time.
 If a `Team` method is called when more than one configuration is set active, a `TeamConfigurationException` will be thrown.

 # 2. Further Work